workmanw/ember-string-ishtmlsafe/README.md

 # ember-string-ishtmlsafe-polyfill

-This provides a polyfill for the `Ember.String.isHtmlSafe` feature that has landed in ember/master.
+This provides a polyfill for the `Ember.String.isHTMLSafe` feature that has landed in ember/master.
 It is likely to ship with Ember 2.8 or 2.9.

 RFC: [emberjs/rfcs#139](https://github.com/emberjs/rfcs/pull/139).